What Are The New Highlights Of China'S Monetary Policy?

-We systematically reviewed the central bank. monetary policy The scope and evolution of goals, policy tools and transmission mechanisms, and the differences between the Central Bank of China and other major central banks of the world, including the Federal Reserve, the European Central Bank, the Bank of Japan and the Bank of England.
+We systematically reviewed the central bank monetary policy The scope and evolution of objectives, policy tools and transmission mechanism, and the differences between the PBOC and other major central banks in the world (including the Federal Reserve, the European Central Bank, the Bank of Japan and the Bank of England) in these aspects.

-1) the Central Bank of China, like other central banks, has set multiple targets.
-The priorities of these policy objectives will be adjusted from time to time, and the Central Bank of China will use a variety of policy tools to achieve these goals.
+1) Like other central banks, the People's Bank of China has set multiple goals.
+The priority of these policy objectives will be adjusted from time to time, and the People's Bank of China will use a variety of policy tools to achieve these objectives.

-2) in view of structural reforms and slowing capital inflows, the Central Bank of China tends to use directional regulation policies to inject liquidity into the financial system rather than traditional policy tools such as interest rate cuts.
+2) In view of structural reform and the slowdown of capital inflows, the People's Bank of China tends to use targeted regulatory policies to inject liquidity into the financial system rather than traditional policy tools (such as interest rate cuts).

-3) we expect China Central Bank It will more flexibly combine directional easing tools with interest reduction and reduction measures to ensure macroeconomic stability and promote structural balance.
+3) We expect China Central Bank It will be more flexible to use targeted easing tools in combination with measures such as interest rate reduction and reserve ratio reduction to ensure macroeconomic stability and promote structural balance.

-In a short period of time, the PBOC may still remain at the forefront of the global central bank's fight against "low inflation".
+In the short term, the People's Bank of China may still stay at the forefront of the global central bank's fight against "low inflation".

-Over time, we believe that the Central Bank of China will gradually turn to a market-oriented price mechanism.
-In contrast to our analysis of the evolution of other central banks, we believe that the Central Bank of China has a long way to go from "inflation targeting", and that China's financial reform and economic development will enable the Central Bank of China to use more price instruments.
+As time goes by, we believe that the People's Bank of China will gradually shift to a market-oriented price mechanism.
+Based on our analysis of the evolution of central banks in other countries, we believe that the People's Bank of China has a long way to go from "inflation targeting".
+China's financial reform and economic development enable the People's Bank of China to use more price based tools.

 Monetary policy framework: what has changed?
 Why?